rguitar96/lire-ir/README.md

 ## How to run

 To run the application open in Intellij and go to build.gradle runIndexLocalSLocalFeat task definition and define where binaries of your OS.
 Then go to java src/java folder and right click on IndexingAndSearchWithLocalFeatures to execute its main method.

+**Note:** Each time the application is run the “data/searchResults” folder is emptied.